Rishabh-dot/ed-chat/README.md

 # ed-chat
-This is a real time chat application
+This is a real time chat application made using node.js